gleanerio/gleaner/cmd/glcon/README.md

-# Console
+# Gleaner Console  (glcon)

 ## About

-Console is the start of building an intereface to submit jobs into gleaner with.
+Console is the start of exploring building an interface to submit jobs into gleaner.

 ## Notes

-console needs to
+console needs to:

 * check setup
 * init a config file